wellcomecollection/storage-service/docs/architecture.md

 To trigger an ingest, the user calls the ingests API, passing several parameters:

-*   The space and external identifier (part of the bag identifier)
+*   The space and external identifier (parts of the bag identifier)
 *   The location of the bag in the S3 ingests bucket
+*   A callback URL to notify when the ingest completes (optional)

 The ingests API returns an HTTP 201 Created response, and the *ingest ID*.
 The user can use the ingest ID to track the process of an ingest through the storage service.

-In the turn, the ingests API records the ingest in two places:
+The ingests API records the ingest in two places:

 *   It writes the ingest to the *ingests table*, a DynamoDB table that records the state of every ingest
 *   It notifies the pipeline by sending a message to an SNS topic (specifically, an SNS topic that is read by the bag unpacker)